makin38/3D-Print-Connector/README.md

 ---

-*This addon was developed with love ❤️ and lots of coffee ☕.*
+*This addon was developed with love ❤️ and lots of tea ☕.*